 1. Drying and dehydrating the hair:

 Hair gels contain alcohol and corrosive chemicals that strip off moisture from the hair and scalp and make them dry and dehydrated.
-These gels mess with the moisture levels and reduce the production of sebum creating dry, brittle and breakage prone hair and give rise to problems of itchy and flaky scalp.
-They make the hair frizzy, thereby giving rise to unmanageable, dry, rough, limp and lustreless tresses.
+These gels mess with the moisture levels and reduce the production of sebum, causing chemical damage leading to dry, brittle hair and breakage-prone tresses that give rise to problems of itchy and flaky scalp.
+They make the hair frizzy, thereby giving rise to unmanageable, dry, rough, limp, and lustreless tresses (3), (4).

 2. Hair Loss:

 These gels dehydrate the hair and scalp, thereby making the hair prone to breakage and fall.
-The chemical compounds present in these gels along with external pollutants together react with the dead cell build up and excess sebum on the scalp.
+The chemical compounds present in these gels along with external pollutants together react with the dead cell build-up and excess sebum on the scalp.
 This clogs the hair follicles and eventually causes hair fall.
-Excess and prolonged hair fall can lead to problems like receding hair line, baldness etc.
+Excess and prolonged hair fall can lead to problems like receding hairline, baldness, etc (5), (6).

-A dehydrated, undernourished and infected scalp is characterized by irritation, itchiness and flakiness of the scalp leading to dandruff.
-Improper production of sebum, unhealthy and clogged skin pores and hair follicles, weakened hair roots all together cause and aggravate the problem of dandruff, Seborrhoeic dermatitis or inflammation in the scalp which can further lead to other skin diseases like acne.
+A dehydrated, undernourished, and infected scalp is characterized by irritation, and itchiness leading to dandruff and flaking.
+Improper production of sebum, unhealthy and clogged pores, and hair follicles, weakened hair roots all together cause and aggravate the problem of dandruff, Seborrhoeic dermatitis, or inflammation in the scalp which can further lead to other skin diseases like acne (7), (8).